Babyd12/Mcire-Paytech/README.md

 For any questions or issues:
 - Open an issue on GitHub
-- Contact PayTech support at mamadoucirecamara99@gmail.com
+- Contact me at mamadoucirecamara99@gmail.com

 ## License